[DRAFT] GP Connect (Patient Facing) Access Record - FHIR API

 Consultations

-The GP clinical system is required to withhold Consultation in a draft state.
-We require Consumers to not display draft Consultations.
+The GP clinical system is required to withhold Consultations in a draft state.
+We require consumers to not display draft Consultations.

 The information conveyed in the Consultations is about the structure and not about the overall content for Consultations.
 For more information on representing the different clinical areas, click on the link provided.